 These are the most common mistakes any professional can make while conducting regression testing.
 To avoid these, HeadSpin offers an intelligent regression testing approach that includes an automated solution to all your regression issues.

-HeadSpin's intelligent approach toward delivering aggregation and regression testing insights helps professionals monitor, analyze, and determine the changes in the application.
+HeadSpin's data science driven approach toward delivering aggregation and regression testing insights helps professionals monitor, analyze, and determine the changes in the application.
 HeadSpin offers build-over-build regression and location-to-location comparison with its AI-powered regression intelligence across new app builds, OS releases, feature additions, locations, and more.

 Ans: Re-run previous test cases, run regression testing by running only a part of the test suite, and take a regression testing approach where you execute test cases priority-wise.
 These are some types of tests that you can conduct as regression testing.